hridu1999/ray-casting-algortihm-in-point-in-polygon/README.md

-Implemention point in polygon using Ray casting algorithm using python.
-Ray casting algortihm is a popular algorithm for point in polygon, which is easy to implement.
+Implemention point in polygon using Ray casting algorithm using Python.
+Ray casting algorithm is a popular algorithm for point in polygon, which is very easy to implement.